 We have had very positive feedback from businesses in the town who benefit from the extra people around and are happy to support the festival in its plans to continue and grow.

-Back in 2011 we did not realise that a chance conversation about film would take us on a six year roller-coaster ride, a journey that has been a steep learning curve and one that at times has been hard work but above all, a hugely enjoyable experience.
+Back in 2011 we did not realise that a chance conversation about film would take us on a journey that has been a steep learning curve and one that at times has been hard work but above all, a hugely enjoyable experience.
 We are always buzzing with ideas for every festival, so – look out Cannes – here we come!